baentsch/oqs-software/haproxy/README.md

 The integration in this folder extends this work with a QSC-enabled [HAproxy](https://github.com/haproxy/haproxy) such as to permit further application-level experimentation utilizing real-world load-balancing HTTP(s) servers.

-To further ease deployment in non-QSC-enabled settings, this project also contains an Alpine-based appliance meant to operate as an application-level, QSC-enabled TLS VPN (virtual private network) with haproxy operating on both ends of the VPN tunnel.
+To further ease deployment in non-QSC-enabled settings, this project also contains an Alpine-based appliance ("client-side proxy") meant to operate as an application-level, QSC-enabled TLS VPN (virtual private network) with haproxy operating on both ends of the VPN tunnel.

 ## Platform